TwinLizzie/NGnoidTV/NGNUITY.md

 I consider them to be ghosts of a bygone era.
 I've had family members who got sick and ended up on disability later in life as a result of workplace injuries in their youth, oftentimes when dealing with hazardous chemicals.
 They are injured veterans of a meaningless economic war - where victory means piling up the oceans and landfills with ever increasing amounts of trash and discarded consumer items.
 Old 'toys' that people never really had the time to enjoy.
 Clothes that no longer fit.
 Fast-food and takeaway utensils.

 We must fight the old world till the bitter end.
 Fight the reactionaries who get in the way of progress.
-All reactionaries are a paper tiger; for the soul can tell whether or not it is fighting and dying for a just cause.
+All reactionaries are a paper tiger; for the soul can tell whether or not it is choosing to fight and die for a just cause.

 ### Weaknesses and Strengths of the Antiwork movement